aparsi3/pythonprojectasu/README.md

 5. Wait for the application to download the video, transcribe its audio, summarize the transcript, and save the summary in a Word document.

-## Important
+## Important Considerations

-1.Make sure TO create the Api key for open Ai
+1. Make sure to create an API key for OpenAI.

-2.Make sure to add index.html file in the templates folder 3.Make sure you have given right path for storing all the data
+2. Ensure to add an `index.html` file in the `templates` folder.

+3. Verify that you have provided the correct path for storing all the data.

+4. This application will work for every language as long as OpenAI has support for that language.

+## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change
+For major changes, please open an issue first to discuss what you would like to change.

 ---